tomasz-blasz/firebolt-apis/requirements/specifications/discovery/navigation.md

 When the `launch` method is successfully called, the platform **MUST** check if the provided `appId` resolves to an app that shares the same `appPublisherId` as the app calling `launch`.
 If so then the platform **MUST** attempt to launch the app denoted by `appId`.
 If not, then the call **MUST** return an error.

+TODO: Do we want this API limited by:

+- Same App Publisher and each app's friendlyId in app manifest
+- A list of friendlyIds -> distP ids in the Manifest
+- User Grants and

 ## Reserved App Ids
 All Firebolt APIs exposed for building Firebolt Apps **MUST** be exposed as JSON-RPC methods on a WebSocket accessible to the device, typically running locally.